Tips to Not Over-Pack Your Diaper Bag - Baby Chick

 Buy Here

-We highly recommend using the PopYum bottles because they will save you space in your diaper bag and makes preparing formula bottles easy while on the go.
+We highly recommend using the PopYum bottles.
+They will save space in your diaper bag and make preparing formula bottles easy while on the go.

 Packing If You Breastfeed